Psychosocial Safety & WHS

 This briefing forms part of the Psychosocial Safety & WHS stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Change is one of the most consistently identified sources of psychosocial hazard in Australian workplaces.
-The mechanisms are well understood: uncertainty about role and security, increased workload, disrupted social structures and reduced sense of control.
+The mechanisms by which change generates psychosocial hazard are well understood: uncertainty about role and security, increased workload, disrupted social structures, reduced sense of control, and the cumulative weight of repeated change.
 A change program that ignores these factors creates risk regardless of how strong its operational case is.
+Treating change as a psychosocial hazard does not slow it down — it means designing the program with the human dynamics in view from the start.

 Role clarity and redefined responsibilities